Sofi Marinova

-Sofiya Marinova Kamenova (София Маринова Каменова, /bg/), better known simply as Sofi Marinova (Софи Маринова) is a Bulgarian pop-folk and ethno-pop singer.
-She has won multiple music awards and contests.
-She is often called "the Romani pearl" and "the Romani nightingale".
-In February 2012, she won the Bulgarian Eurovision national final with the song "Love Unlimited", thus becoming the representative of Bulgaria in the 2012 Eurovision Song Contest in Baku, Azerbaijan.
+Sofiya Marinova Kamenova (София Маринова Каменова, /bg/), known professionally as Sofi Marinova (Софи Маринова) is a Bulgarian pop-folk and ethno-pop singer.
+She has been dubbed "the Romani pearl" and "the Romani nightingale".
+She represented Bulgaria in the Eurovision Song Contest 2012 with the song "Love Unlimited".
+During her career, she has collaborated with several other Bulgarian singers such as Preslava, Azis, and Toni Storaro.

-Biography
+Early life

-Sofi Marinova was born on 5 December 1975 in Sofia, Bulgaria, although her family was living near Etropole at the time.
-She showed musical and dancing talent at the age of two and was tutored in singing and dancing by her mother.
-In primary school, Marinova was an excellent pupil.
-She spent a year at a professional builders' school.
-After 8th grade she moved to a professional school for tailors, though years later she admitted she never liked sewing.
+Sofi Marinova was born 5 December 1975 in Sofia, Bulgaria, although lived with her family in Etropole until the age of 15.
+She has four brothers.
+She first displayed musical talent at the age of two.
+Marinova cites singing at a fair in Etropole at the age of 12 as the moment she realized people enjoyed listening to her; her mother had asked some musicians there if her daughter could sing a song, and her performance attracted a crowd and applause.
+After 8th grade, she transferred to a professional school for tailors, though she later she admitted she never liked sewing.
 While at school, Marinova fell for acting, appearing in school musicals such as Snow White.
 When she was in 10th grade, a local band offered her the position of lead singer.
-Her father didn't allow it at first but relented after the insistence of her mother: "I started crying and my mother supported me, because when she married my father she put an end to her singing career".
+Her father didn't allow it at first, but relented after the insistence of her mother: "I started crying and my mother supported me, because when she married my father she had to put an end to her singing career".

-At age 17, Marinova began singing at weddings and christenings.
-Her repertoire included songs of Dragana Mirković, Michael Jackson, Sandra, Whitney Houston as well as Romani music.
-Around this time she and the band took part in a music competition in the village of Osikovitsa near Sofia.
+At the age of 17, Marinova began performing at weddings, parties, and baptisms.
+Her repertoire included songs from Dragana Mirković, Ceca Ražnatovic, Sandra, Michael Jackson, and Whitney Houston, as well as Romani music.
+Around this time, she took part in a music competition in the village of Osikovitsa near Sofia.
 She won the singers event and the admirations of the jury, chaired by the famous Bulgarian Romani musician Angelo Malikov.
 At the competition she also met Petar, a drummer, who later became the father of her only child, Lorenzo.
 After Osikovitsa, Marinova won the Grand prize at the Stara Zagora festival with her songs "Stari rani" (Old wounds) and "Slanchitse moe" (My Little Sun).

-Marinova was introduced to the big stage by Nencho Kasamov, president of the record company Ara Music, after he saw her performing in a restaurant.
-Kasamov invited her to record for Ara, because he sensed the future music star in her "by the look in her eyes."
-Marinova and her band recorded for Ara the album Stari rani, which is believed to be one of the best-selling music albums in Bulgaria of all time.